MES vs. IIoT Platform—What’s the Difference?

 Platforms offer end-to-end planning, tracking, and execution support, just as MES do.
-The platform aggregates all of the information necessary for production visibility and compliance, and makes it available in real-time.
+The platform aggregates all of the information necessary for production visibility and compliance and makes it available in real-time.

 Again the critical distinction is this: Where MES assemble functionality into a monolith, platforms build a holistic digital manufacturing system out of individual applications.

-When would you extend an MES with a Platform
+When would you extend an MES with a Platform?

-For these manufacturers, extending their MES is a way of preserving critical, validated systems while improving visibility and reducing cost.
+For these organizations, extending their MES is a way of preserving critical, validated systems while improving visibility and reducing cost.
 In these cases, platforms are a useful way of extending an MES–of building new functionality and agility on top of existing systems.

-In these cases, the platform functions as a System of Engagement–the system that collects data and serves front line workers–while the MES remains the system of record.
+In these cases, the platform functions as a System of Engagement–the system that collects data and serves front-line workers–while the MES remains the system of record.